Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 \subsubsection{CP violation -- Jarlskog invariant}

 The Jarlskog invariant is a measure of the strength of charge-parity violation that is independent of how the mixing matrix is parameterized.
-The neutrino-mixing variant~\cite{Denton:2019} parallels its development in the quark sector~\cite{Jarlskog:1985}.
+The neutrino-mixing form of the Jarlskog~\cite{Denton:2019} parallels its development in the quark sector~\cite{Jarlskog:1985}.
 Under the three-neutrino-flavor assumption, its definition is:

 where if any of the factors is zero, the invariant vanishes and the neutrino mixing matrix is CP-conserving.
 Nonzero values of $J$, on the other hand, indicate CP violation.
 We produce this measurement by taking the MCMC chain with all the oscillation parameters' values and calculating the Jarlskog invariant at each MCMC step.
 As NOvA is not sensitive to the value of $\theta_{12}$, for \J{} we use a Gaussian prior analogous to the one used for the reactor constraint (sec. \ref{par:ssthreac}) but whose range consists of the PDG's 2019 average of solar and LBL reactor neutrino measurements: $\ssth{12} = 0.307 \pm 0.013$~\cite{ParticleDataGroup:2018ovx}, the same value used in our previous results.